haanisyed/Arrhythmia-ANN-MATLAB/README.md

 # Arrhythmia-ANN-MATLAB
-Artificial Neural Network Model for EKG Binary Classification in MATLAB.
+Artificial Neural Network Model for EKG Binary Classification (using MLII Signal) in MATLAB.

 **Data Used**